Feel the thrill of the Himalayas with team of highly experienced trekking professionals.

 Kailash Yatra

-• Trek Type: Tea House
+Trek Type Tea House / Guesthouse accommodation

 Mt.Kailash Yatra is often regarded as one of the most sacred pilgrimage journeys for the devotees of Lord Shiva.
 For thousands of years, Kailash and Manasarovar region has been the abode of God and a pilgrimage site of utmost sanctity.
 Lord Shiva is depicted in Hindu Mythology to have resided at the top of Mount Kailash in a state of meditation along Parbati, his wife and the Daughter of Himalaya.
 Also known as Tise or Kang Rinpoche (The Jewel of Snows), the Kailash Parbat (Mt Kailash) is believed to be the ultimate destination of souls and spiritual center of the world.
 And people deeply believe that holy Himalaya is the grand palace of Gods who kept the universe secluded from the evil spirits.
 Not only for Hindus and Buddhists, but Mount Kailash is also regarded as the center of physical and metaphysical universe for Janis and Bonpos.
 Lake Manasarovar is considered the abode of purity and people believe that all sins committed over a hundred lifetimes will be cleansed once they drink its water.
 Mount Kailash Yatra forms the ultimate realization of their spiritual pursuit for the devout pilgrims while it offers the peerless beauty in the secluded and remote land of Tibet for the adventure-seeking hearts.